abouthalf/js-tdd-skeleton/README.md

 Clone or download and decompress this repository.
 Using your favorite command line tool, change to the project directory.
 Run ```npm install``` to install dependencies.

-The “libs” Gulp task will download the latest Selenium stand-alone server for running automated browser tests in Nightwatch.
+After running ```npm install``` the  “libs” Gulp task will run automatically and download the latest Selenium stand-alone server for running automated browser tests in Nightwatch.
 Alternately, [download the latest version of the Selenium stand-alone server here](http://selenium-release.storage.googleapis.com/index.html) (or whichever version you require) and save the Jar to the ```bin``` directory in the project.

-	gulp libs
+You may run ```gulp libs``` at any time to download a fresh copy.

 ## Getting started